morganesque/ghijklmno/src/jekyll/_posts/2011-04-13-magic-conspiracy-theories.markdown

 <p><a href="/img/2011/04/magic.010.png"><img title="Spectrum" src="/img/2011/04/magic.010.png" alt="Spectrum" width="100%" /></a></p>

 <p>This thought led me to imagine a kind of spectrum.
-I thought if you placed magic at one end with it's large complex causes and delightful effects and conspiracy theories at the other with it's comparatively simple causes and oppressive effects you could possibly plot out all sorts of things in the space between in a wonderful and informative way.</p>
+I thought if you placed magic at one end with it&#8217;s large complex causes and delightful effects and conspiracy theories at the other with it&#8217;s comparatively simple causes and oppressive effects you could possibly plot out all sorts of things in the space between in a wonderful and informative way.</p>

 <p><a href="/img/2011/04/magic.011.png"><img title="Pyramids" src="/img/2011/04/magic.011.png" alt="Pyramids" width="100%" /></a></p>